Pop0097/Speech_Recognition/README.md

 # Speech_Recognition

-Machine learning program that recognizes a user's voice.
+Machine learning program built using TensorFlow Python that can distinguish when a user says "Hey Pop."

 Note that the images and audio files in the folders are place holders and will be over-written when the program is used.